-|This series had its genesis when I began photographing Vancouver area location shoots in the summer of 2010 to get over a long post-Olympics funk.
-Film and TV productions like Mission Impossible: Ghost Protocol, Supernatural, Fringe, Once Upon a Time and our own Continuum and Primeval:New World showcase our city in similar fashion and sometimes put a celebrity actor or two in the frame. find more on my daily blog yvrshoots.com.|
+|In the fourth year of this series, expect me to interview filmmakers and write about and photograph the current film and TV productions — Fifty Shades of Grey, Supernatural, Once Upon a Time, Arrow, Bates Motel and our own Continuum and Motive — which showcase our city and sometimes put a celebrity actor or two in the frame.
+Find out more on my daily blog yvrshoots.com.|

 What a difference a year makes in the BC Film industry.
 2013 got off to such a dismal start that it spawned a mood of doom and the Save BC Film movement or as the Leo Awards Gala hosts Zak Santiago, Pascale Hutton and Christopher Heyerdahl put it — would the last filmmaker in BC please turn out the lights?
 But our local film family came together and 2013 turned out to be one of the best-ever years for BC-made film and television.
 Definitely one worth celebrating at the 16th annual Leo Awards over three nights at the Fairmont Hotel Vancouver last weekend.
 “Was I the only person not hired for Godzilla?” joked Heyerdahl about the monster blockbuster which brought so much work to the Vancouver area and Vancouver Island.